-This session is the first step prior to initiating refugee sponsorship through ORAT.
+This session marks the first step in initiating a refugee sponsorship application through ORAT.
 Potential sponsors will learn about the various immigration options available for refugees.
 Cosponsors who do not attend this session will NOT be able to submit a case through ORAT.

-In this session, participants will learn how best to organize their Constituent Groups (CGs) committee; what are the key accountabilities that should be assigned; and how best to support their newcomer in integrating to Canadian society.
+In this session, participants will learn how best to organize their Constituent Group (CG), the key accountabilities that should be assigned, and how best to support their sponsored refugee family in their settlement to Canada.

-This is a mandatory session for all newcomers who have arrived to Canada through ORAT.
-At this session, newcomers are provided with information about their legal status in Canada, government documents that they should obtain, government programs that they may have access to, financial and non-financial support from sponsors, newcomer rights and responsibilities, etc. In addition, newcomers will receive a package that contains a Welcome to Canada book and handouts of available services and resources in their areas.
+This is a mandatory session for all sponsored refugees who have arrived in Canada through ORAT.
+At this session, newcomers are provided with information about their legal status in Canada, a list of government documents that they should obtain and government programs that they may have access to, financial and non-financial support from sponsors that they can expect to receive, newcomer rights and responsibilities, etc. In addition, newcomers will receive the Welcome to Canada publication, along with materials on available services and resources in their area of settlement.
 If the newcomer requires translation, the sponsor is requested to arrange for a translator to accompany them to the session.